Google Analytics 360 and Salesforce Marketing Cloud Integration/

 How to Integrate Google Analytics 360 and Salesforce Marketing Cloud

 The integration between the two platforms consists of information going in two different directions.
 Journey campaign information is added to emails that are sent out.
-When a user reads an email and clicks through to your website, those campaign parameters are used by Google Analytics to determine what traffic source should get credit for bringing the user to the site, in this case, Salesforce Marketing Cloud.
+When a user reads an email and clicks through to your website, those campaign parameters are used by Google Analytics to determine what traffic source and channel should get credit for bringing the user to the site, as well as a user identifier from Salesforce Marketing Cloud.

 As users browse your website, complete goals, or purchase items on your site – these are tracked into Google Analytics.
 Google Analytics 360 customers can then passed through to Salesforce, for easy reporting.